-A one of kind headstone is something that can only be built and developed for someone who lived a full life with an equally massive story to tell.
-The actual headstone can be composed of many granite types, shapes, and polishes.
+A custom headstone is something that can only be built and developed for someone who lived a full life with an equally amazing story to tell.
+The physical custom headstone can be composed of many granite types, shapes, and polishes.

-The shape of a memorial can be uniform, like many of the common headstones you might see at the cemetery: Strong square edges and a big bold font to etch your loved ones name with.
-It is only in looking at the most custom of headstones that we begin to see custom shapes carved in, or even carved out as you can see in the tree memorial for Mr. Kessler here.
+The shape of a memorial can be uniform, like many of the common headstones you might see at the cemetery.
+Strong square edges and a big bold font to etch your loved one’s name with.
+It is only in looking at the most custom of headstones that we begin to see custom shapes carved in, or even carved out as you can see in the tree upright memorial for Mr. Kessler here.

 Here you can see how the Eiler Family decided to honor their very supportive parents with a long granite memorial bench.
-The rocky supports are meant to symbolize the “Rock Solid Support” that those memorialized gave to the rest of their family.
+The rocky supports are meant to symbolize the “rock-solid support” that those memorialized gave to the rest of their family.

 The memorial also features their respective photos of them living their best lives.
 Using red, black, and “white” or gray granites allowed the Parisi Family to design the perfect memorial.

-Using different granite color and shape also allows your loved ones memorial to stand out above all else.
-As seen here with the Tran Family Memorial, The high arching pagoda top is the link between all of the family members memorialized below.
+Using different granite colors and shapes also allows your loved one’s memorial to stand out above all else.
+As seen here with the Tran Family Memorial, the high arching pagoda top is the link between all of the family members memorialized below.

 The true beauty of this design is the fact that although connected by the family name of Tran, each family member has their own story to tell and thus their own pillar.

 Now that you have reviewed your color options, design ideas, and even the price range of your loved one’s slanted headstone, it’s time to set an appointment with our Artisan Memorialist Jed Hendrickson.
 He and his Santa Barbara Monumental Team will engrave your loved one’s story and make that engraving last for generations to come.